Graph visualization: fixing data hairballs

 A customized user experience powered by advanced graph algorithms reveals the insight users need

-Or, in other words, hairballs in your knowledge graph are a good thing; but just don’t let them anywhere near your UI.
+Or, in other words, hairballs in your knowledge graph are a good thing.
+Just don’t let them anywhere near your UI.

 Try it for yourself

-If you have the data, we have the visualization toolkits that can bring it to life.
+If you have the data, our visualization toolkits can bring it to life.
+Request a free trial of our graph and timeline visualization SDKs to get started.

 How can we help you?